chrisroadmap/fair-calibrate/README.md

 conda env create -f environment.yml conda activate fair2.1-calibrate nbstripout --install

+# the last step is then to install this local version of fair itself
+pip install -e .
 ```

 If you get module import errors running any of the notebooks, it's likely that your local environment is not up to date: